Examples

 Without Berry

-Confident, but vibing
+Confident, but uncited

 aud and iss?
 Where is it configured?- "Yes — the middleware validates issuer and audience via